gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 SignalR Service works with a broad range of clients, such as web and mobile browsers, desktop apps, mobile apps, server process, IoT devices, and game consoles.
 SignalR Service offers SDKs in different languages.
 In addition to native ASP.NET Core or ASP.NET C# SDKs, SignalR Service also provides JavaScript client SDK, to enable web clients, and many JavaScript frameworks.
 Java client SDK is also supported for Java applications, including Android native apps.

-In the future, time permitting, it will be possible to extend the Weather Station PoC by adding other types of client applications (for example: Java, Python or .Net Framework)
+In the future, time permitting, it will be possible to extend the Weather Station PoC by adding other types of client applications (for example: Java, Python or .Net Framework).

+Azure SignalR Service also offers a **free tier** that is meant for testing and evaluation:
+- Concurrent Connections per Unit	20
+- Messages / Unit / Day	20,000
+- Max Units	1

+**Note:** Changing SignalR Service from Free tier to Standard tier or vice versa, the public service IP will be changed and it usually takes 30-60 minutes to propagate the change to DNS servers across the entire internet.

 To provision a new **SignalR Service** I used the following command: